ramified/personal_handwritten_collection/modular_form/README.md

 [KL] Klein, Lectures on the Icosahedron and the Solution of Equations of the Fifth Degree

-[Vakil] Vakil, The Rising Sea: Foundations of Algebraic Geometry
+[Vakil] Vakil, The Rising Sea: Foundations of Algebraic Geometry, 2016

 [Milne] Everything from J.S.
 Milne.
 Not recommend.
 I cite it only because I can not find other references sometimes.